 This list of fix-it, clean-it essentials was put together after a quick, walk-around inventory of my temporary home in Arizona.
 These are the handful of items that have helped me keep things in good repair s well as clean and tidy during these past few months.

 Needless to say, if I added my prep essentials, the list would be five times as long.
-That is because to my way of thinking, having emergency food, water, and supplies, trumps having the odds and ends I need to get by when Home Depot is down the street and Amazon.com is just a click away.
+That is because to my way of thinking, having emergency food, water, and supplies, trumps having the odds and ends I need to get by Home Depot.

 All that being said, I would love to learn about your must have fix-it, clean-it essentials.
 Care to share?
 Do you have something simple and cheap that you simply can not do without?